jorgetovar/engineer-learning-notes/software/git-useful-commands.md

 Our brain is better at processing data than storing it.
 So that's why I'm creating this document with one of the useful but maybe not so common commands to get the best for this wonderful tool

-- Unstage all files you might have staged with git add:
+- Unstage all files you might have staged with git add
 ```shell
 git reset
 ```